Tanksteezy/Highlighted_Work/GameCritique9.md

 # Final Thoughts
 Plants VS Zombies is a well balance game that increasingly challenges the player, which encourages them to want to keep playing.
+However, as a consumer, it can be frustrating how they enforce the player to buy more levels or coins to better your stratedy or to play another level; smart for kids because they will annoy their parents about it.
+Overall, the game is playable.